 It can be difficult to provide a proper estimate on a server’s price because it can vary based on many factors.
 Typically, there are a few factors that determine the server cost.

-- How many end users will the server support and/or applications hosted by the server?
+How many end users will the server and/or applications hosted by the server?

-- What specific components may be needed for your server for optimal performance?
+What specific server hardware components may be needed for your server for optimal performance?

 For the purpose of the server, typically the server may be used for application hosting, email, file storage, windows domain controllers and more.
-You may need a physical server or multiple physical servers, and preferably we can help you manage and to virtualize your servers to reduce the physical hardware footprint.
+You may need your own server to be a physical server or multiple physical dedicated servers.

 Server Cost Components

-A minimum of $5000 entry fee for a server is a lot of dough.
+A minimum of $5000 entry fee is what you should expect for a small business server cost.
+Of course, this is a lot of dough.
 Let’s see exactly what we mean when we give these types of estimates…

 The next part of a server is the CPU or Processor.
 This will determine the processing power of this machine.